oscar-system/GAP_pkg/GAP_pkg_zeromqinterface/README.md

 # GAP_pkg_zeromqinterface

-This is generated wrapper package for the GAP package ZeroMQInterface 0.14.
+This is a generated Julia wrapper package for the GAP package ZeroMQInterface 0.14.

 ## Issues